kgisl/pythonFDP/notes/InsertSortTDD.md

   - Build a sorted list containing 0 to 6.
 Append `2.5` into the list at the very end.
   - In your notebook, write pseudo-code for determining how to find the index at which it needs to be inserted.
 	  - Convert the pseudo code into Python code.
-	  - Print the list before and
+	  - Print the list before and after your insertion has happened

+## 4 Place the last 4th element in a list in the appropriate location